 Despite the possible risks revealed in these studies, the overriding theme is that more research needs to be done with current ultrasound equipment (most studies predate the current increased power levels for ultrasound devices and use (Source)).

-Are There Benefits to Prenatal Ultrasound?
+Are There Benefits to Prenatal Ultrasounds?

 Most people probably feel there are a lot of benefits to getting prenatal ultrasounds, and undeniably, there are some, even if they are more psychological in nature.